Quotes on Hope, Positivity, Loving Others, and Living with Parkinson’s

 The attitude you bring with you everyday matters, especially with Parkinson’s.
 Some days it’s easy to lose hope and be negative.
 I hope these words help you reinforce the positive and to remain hopeful.

 My words are usually known to be positive and reinforcing, not reflective of sadness or giving up.
-I write these quotes usually when a positive thought comes to my mind, when someone crosses my path whom I haven't heard from in a while, or simply, because something positive happened that day, and this hopeful/positive thought needed to be reinforced.
+I write these quotes usually when a positive thought comes to my mind, when someone crosses my path whom I haven't heard from in a while, or simply, because something positive happened that day.

 Quotes about life's journey

-These quotes were all written when I had taken a pause/break, a big gulp of air, or a recommitment to do something different.
-And I simply reminded myself; hey you, your life's here, why not take off and soar today!
+These quotes were all written when I had taken a break, a big gulp of air, or a recommitment to do something different.
+And I simply reminded myself that my life's here, why not take off and soar today?

 Are there any quotes that help you in your PD journey?
 Share in the comments below.